the-turing-way/the-turing-way/book/website/community-handbook/consistency/consistency-language.md

 This makes _The Turing Way_ less distracting and easier to read.

 (ch-consistency-language-hr-abbreviations)=
-### Check 3: Ensure chapters do not use any Latin abbreviation
+### Check 3: Ensure that chapters do not use any Latin abbreviations

 When writing content for _The Turing Way_, the use of Latin abbreviations is discouraged.
 This is because screen readers may read them aloud in a manner that is confusing to those who rely on such devices.